Qhronology logo

 Contributing#

-Contributor licensing agreement (CLA)#
+Contributor license agreement (CLA)#

 The nature of Qhronology’s dual-licensing structure means that the legal requirements of contributors (and their contributions) to the project are different, and more complex, than those of ordinary permissive and copyleft licenses.
 The intention of this licensing scheme is to maintain a project that is both free and open for non-commercial use (both private and public), while simultaneously placing stronger restrictions and limits on commercial use.
-Please note that Qhronology will always be free and open for non-commercial use.
+Please note however that Qhronology will always be free and open for non-commercial use.

-As a result, contributors are required to accept a contributor licensing agreement (CLA) for each contribution to the project.
+As a result, contributors are required to accept a contributor license agreement (CLA) for each contribution to the project.
 The CLA constitutes a legal agreement between contributors and the project that mainly exists to facilitate the transfer of copyright of the work contained in contributions to the project.
 This is necessary for the project, made available for non-commercial use under the AGPL, to protect its ability to be distributed for commercial use under non-AGPL terms.
 Importantly, this does not remove the credit for any contributions, and care will be taken to make proper attribution when and where it is appropriate.

 [ ] I declare that I have read Qhronology's Contributor License Agreement and agree to its terms and conditions.

-The box must be checked, which can be accomplished by replacing the white space within the square brackets with a lowercase “x” character.
+The box must be checked, which can be accomplished by replacing the empty space within the square brackets with a lowercase “x” character.
 Failure to do so may result in your contribution being rejected.
 If accepted, please note that the CLA is irrevocable.
 Note also that sufficiently small contributions (such as minor bug fixes or typographical error fixes) need not be accompanied by a CLA declaration as such changes are small enough to not be copyrightable.

 Citation#